accetto/ubuntu-vnc-xfce-g3/docker/xfce-chromium/README.md

 This repository contains resources for building Docker images based on [Ubuntu 20.04 LTS][docker-ubuntu] with [Xfce][xfce] desktop environment, [VNC][tigervnc]/[noVNC][novnc] servers for headless use and the current [Chromium][chromium] web browser.

-**Remark**: This container contains the current `Chromium Browser` version for `Ubuntu 18.04 LTS`, because the version for `Ubuntu 20.04 LTS` depends on `snap`, which is not working correctly in Docker at this time.

 This is the **third generation** (G3) of my headless images.
 The **second generation** (G2) of similar images is contained in the GitHub repositories [accetto/xubuntu-vnc][accetto-github-xubuntu-vnc] and [accetto/xubuntu-vnc-novnc][accetto-github-xubuntu-vnc-novnc].
 The **first generation** (G1) of similar images is contained in the GitHub repository [accetto/ubuntu-vnc-xfce-chromium][accetto-github-ubuntu-vnc-xfce-chromium].

 More information about the image generations can be found in the [project README][this-readme-project] file and in [Wiki][this-wiki].

+**Remark** This container contains the current `Chromium Browser` version for `Ubuntu 18.04 LTS`, because the version for `Ubuntu 20.04 LTS` depends on `snap`, which is not working correctly in Docker at this time.

+**Attention** [Chromium Browser][chromium] in this image runs in `--no-sandbox` mode.
+You should be aware of the implications.
+The image is intended for testing and development.

 The main features and components of the images in the default configuration are: